MBHB U.S.-EU Privacy Shield

 Chicago, IL 60606

-MBHB has further committed to cooperate with EU data protection authorities (DPAs) with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU in the context of the employment relationship.
+MBHB has further committed to cooperate with EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU and Switzerland.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact the EU DPAs for more information or to file a complaint.
 The services of EU DPAs are provided at no cost to you.

 In addition, in a manner consistent with the Privacy Shield Principles, MBHB shall make readily available an independent recourse mechanism through the JAMS Privacy Shield Program (https://www.jamsadr.com/eu-us-privacy-shield).
 Under certain conditions, as detailed in the Privacy Framework, individuals may be able to invoke binding arbitration with respect to disputes.

-MBHB may amend this Policy, i.e., the U.S.-EU Privacy Shield, from time to time.
+MBHB may amend this Policy, i.e., the U.S.-EU Privacy Shield and Swiss-U.S. Privacy Laws, from time to time.
 Any amendments will be disclosed by posting the amended Policy on this website and will become effective as of the revision date set forth in the amended Policy.